xopxe/twrnip-post/README.md

 Once the authentication is complete 3 files will be generated: `token.key`, `token.secret` and `screen.name`.
 You might save these files for use in another installation (I think).

 Once this is done you may test the installation doing `$ lua twrnip.lua` again.
-This should post a tweet with you IP address.
+This should post a tweet with your IP address.

 To automate the execution of the tool on IP changes copy the `99-twrnip` file into `/etc/hotplug/iface/`.
 Notice this is for 12.09
 "Attitude Adjustment" and newer OpenWRTs that use hotplug.